 hosted by Jane Harper, an information security and risk expert

-Jane is a Senior Director of Information, Security Risk Management and Business Engagement, Eli Lilly and Company, as well as a member of our Easterseals Crossroads Board of Directors and a published author.
+Jane is an information and security risk expert, a member of our Easterseals Crossroads Board of Directors and a published author.
 Additionally, Jane serves on the board of the National Cyber Security Alliance, and she works actively with them to help everyone stay safe online.

 She is passionate about information security for all and she is excited to share some tips to help keep us safe online, compliments of NCSA.
 Every other month, Jane will share some key facts, stories and tips regarding online security.